UEFI-code/Neuro_myKakuritsu_NoLFS/README.md

 While, the author thought the neuro cells died in brain is useful, because it make neuros have ability to random cooperation and can prevent overfitting during learning.

-We think currently computers can only simulate fewer neuros, the random death of neuros also cause serious memory lossing, makes convergence harder.
-The key reason that cause overfit is dataset's problem, enhance the dataset is the best way, but improving dataset is hard work.
+We think the random death of neuros in fully-connected network cause serious memory lossing because one cell's death effect all cell's input behind, makes convergence harder.
+Especialy, the 50% of death possibly that Dropout's proposer suggested during training, which seams like training an Alzheimer's disease / Cerebral infarction one.

-To increasing the Neuro Network's performance with limited dataset, We can increase the single neuro level Divergent ability, with myKakuritsu Activation.
+Miracly, the performance of Network resumed obviously when turn off Dropout during evaluating.
+Out of our curiosity, if you train the Alzheimer's disease / Cerebral infarction one something, will they mastered the knowledges & skills even better than normals one when they got illness recovered?

+Well, we are not sure if Alzheimer's disease / Cerebral infarction one's brain dropout the neuro cells like 'Dropout', which have reborn chance or permanency death, so still needs medical science research.
+And how about the Sleepy One?

+Anyway, if you keep Dropout during evaluating, you will get bad result!

-Kakuritsu means probability in Japanese, instead of killing neuro cell, We let each synapse activation with a probability.
-This will make hidden layer's data Generalization during training but less memory lossing, maybe prevent overfitting better.
+To avoid kill neuro cells like Dropout, we propose Kakuritsu Activation method.
+Kakuritsu means probability in Japanese, we just let each synapse activation with a probability (suggested 50%).

+Currently experiment on ImageNet 2012 showed our benefits, especially keep Kakuritsu p = 50% in evaluation performance 30.744% improvement than Dropout at Acc1, and 43.010% improvement at Acc5!
+That reflected our method improved the neuro cells random cooperation or de-dependence ability better than Dropout do.

+To see experiment details, go to [The Archieve](/Archieve) Page.

 Still Need more Experment to prove this guess.